Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/zParserExtender/examples/signposts.md

 # Sign post teleportation
-This is a short "problem solving" example, where we try to demonstrate the power of Daedalus injection using [zParserExtender](../../index.md).
-GaroK asked me, if there is a way to teleport to all of the sign posts in Khorinis to gather information for a Gothic wiki article.
+This is a short "problem-solving" example, where we try to demonstrate the power of Daedalus injection using [zParserExtender](../../index.md).
+GaroK asked me if there is a way to teleport to all the sign posts in Khorinis to gather information for a Gothic wiki article.
-The goal is to introduce a function, that will teleport you to every signpost in Khorinis with the press of a button.
+The goal is to introduce a function that will teleport you to every signpost in Khorinis with the press of a button.

 ## The problem
 In ZenGin you can teleport to named game objects with the `goto vob {vobname}` command.
 But since the signposts do not have a vobname defined, I had to figure out a different approach.

 ## ASCII ZEN
-We want to get all of the signposts position from Khorinis.
-The game world was loaded into one of the available world editor, found one of the signposts and noted the `visual` which dictates the model of the in-game object `nw_misc_sign_01.3DS`.
+We want to get all the signposts position from Khorinis.
+The game world was loaded into one of the available world editor, I found one of the signposts and noted the `visual` which dictates the model of the in-game object `nw_misc_sign_01.3DS`.
 Alternatively, you can find the standard vanilla objects from both games on this [website](https://dziejekhorinis.org/dev/vobbilder/).
 Next, the world was saved as a `ASCII ZEN` format.
 This allows us to write a macro to search for all instances of objects with a specific visual and extract the position vector.

 ```ini title="One signpost object" hl_lines="6 8"